DaSmelterSaif/campus-management-sys-frontend/README.md

 ### 1. Clone the Repository

-To run this project on your windows system, open up a terminal and clone it to a directory of your choice:
+To run this project on your system, open up a terminal and clone it to a directory of your choice:

 **Windows:**